Postmodernism & Critical Theory; the Good, the Bad, the Traumatic.

 While Postmodernism would allow for moral relativity due to its questioning of the validity of any premise the Marxian narrative of Postmodern Neo-Marxism (read Critical Theory) invokes ethical values.

-I understand that people like Jordan Peterson lay the atrocities of Communism at the door of Marxism but Marx died decades before any communist state was created.
+I understand that people like Jordan Peterson lay the atrocities of what is colloquially known as “communism” at the door of Marxism but Marx died decades before any “communist: state was created.

-A Critical Theory review of Communism would say that its leaders manipulated Marxist ideas as propaganda to ferment a revolution that then led to a despotic government.
+A Critical Theory review of “communism” would say that its leaders manipulated Marxist ideas as propaganda to ferment a revolution that then led to a despotic government dressed up as “communism.”

-The association of Marxism and its moral values with Communism is simply poor scholarship and illustrates bias on the part of the accuser.
+The association of Marxism and its moral values with despotic communism is simply poor scholarship and illustrates bias on the part of the accuser.